J-1 Student Employment Options

 On campus employment is defined as employment which occurs at UTEP.
 Positions could include teaching assistantships, research assistantships, and hourly employment (Food Services, Library, etc).

 J-1 students are eligible to work on campus a maximum of 20 hours per week during the Fall and Spring academic semesters.
 During semester breaks, official school vacation days, and summer vacation, J-1 students are eligible to work full-time on campus.
-A student who has a valid DS-2019 and intends to enroll for next regular term may work on-campus incident to status.
+A student who has a valid DS-2019 and intends to enroll for the next regular term may work on-campus incident to status.

-Please note that on-campus employment is not permitted after completion of a degree program unless the student has been issued a DS-2019 to begin a new academic program or has been granted Academic Training.
+Please note that on-campus employment is not permitted after completion of a degree program unless the student has been issued a DS-2019 to begin a new academic program at UTEP or has been granted Academic Training.